Generic name: buprenorphine (oral/buccal) (BUE pre NOR feen (OR al / BUK al))

 What is Belbuca?

-Tell your doctor if you are pregnant.
-Buprenorphine may cause life-threatening withdrawal symptoms in a newborn.
+Using Belbuca during pregnancy may cause life-threatening withdrawal symptoms in the newborn.

-You should not use Belbuca if you have used another narcotic drug within the past 4 hours, if you are allergic to buprenorphine, or if you have:
+You should not use Belbuca if you are allergic to buprenorphine, or if you have:

 severe asthma or trouble breathing; or

-To make sure Belbuca is safe for you, tell your doctor if you have:
+To make sure Belbuca is safe for you, tell your doctor if you have ever had:

 enlarged prostate, urination problems;